mewhhaha/htmx-router/README.md

 # htmx-router

-My attempt at making a router for htmx that copies a bunch of features from react-rotuer.
+My attempt at making a router for htmx that copies a bunch of features from react-router.
+The router doesn't serve any assets, so you still have to supply the htmx files yourself.
+In this example I use htmx and idiomorph for the html swaps.

 ## Nested routes